seqan/seqan/manual/source/Infrastructure/Maintenance/RepositoryStructure.rst

 Getting Started
 ---------------

-We assume that you have read :ref:`infra-build-manual-install`, are using Linux/Mac/Unix and have cloned or unzipped the full SeqAn sources to ``~/devel/seqan`` (not the "library sources" described in other places).
+We assume that you have read :ref:`infra-use-install`, are using Linux/Mac/Unix and have cloned or unzipped the full SeqAn sources to ``~/devel/seqan`` (not the "library sources" described in other places).

 SeqAn supports the usual CMake build types and we recommend leaving room for different setups, as described `here in the CMake wiki <http://www.vtk.org/Wiki/CMake_FAQ#How_can_I_build_multiple_modes_without_switching_.3F>`_.
 This means creating e.g. a build directory in ``~/devel/seqan-build/release`` and running